-I had only known him 3 weeks before we married.
-I was 24 he was 21 and what followed was seven children and 39 years of highs and lows.
+As I said, I had only known him 3 weeks before we married.
+I was 24, he was 21 and what followed was six more children (I already had one out of wedlock) and 39 years of highs and lows.

 And that is how Bob’s Dial-An-Insult Service was born.
 You can find his ads in archived copies of the Campbelltown newspapers.